ninayang2000/CSI4107-Ass-2/README.md

 Please follow the following steps to run our program:

-1. Open up the folder called submission
-2. Open up the file named “RetrievalSystem.java”
+# Experiment 3

+1. Install the sentence_transformer library through the command: pip install sentence-transformers
+2. Install the scikit-learn library through the command line: pip install -U scikit-learn
-3. Run the main function
+3. Run the experiment1.py through the command line: python3 experiment1.py
-4. The results should now be in a file named “results.txt” (please note that after you have run the program once, you will have to clear the results.txt file if you wish to run it again.
-If not cleared, there will be double the results.
-There is also a “PreRunResults.txt” file, which is what the results.txt is meant to look like)
+4. The results should now be in a file named “results.txt”.
+There is also a “expected_results.txt” file, which is what the results.txt is meant to look like.
+Please note that due to the large amount of tweets this program takes around 1 hour to fully process.

 # Algorithms, data structures and optimizations